 It is important for men to realize the importance of stress reduction, diet and lifestyle on their hormone levels.
 Men should find ways to reduce their stress such as meditation, exercise, reading, journaling or enjoying nature.

 Q: I’ve been holding my breath for the last few days waiting for a biopsy to determine whether or not I have a cancerous uterus.
 My annually scheduled pelvic ultrasound last week indicated that my uterus walls had thickened to 12 mm (they should be around 5 mm).
-My wonderful gynecologist told
+My wonderful gynecologist told me two days … Continued

 In women who are entering menopause, estrogen levels are either too high or too low.
 Estrogen influences the production of serotonin – a neurotransmitter that regulates mood.
 Irritable Men Syndrome or Irritable Male Syndrome (IMS) is the term used to describe the mood swings in men.
 Although Irritable Male Syndrome is most often caused by high stress and/or low testosterone; high estrogen levels can also cause irritability in men.